Home Video DVD

 Relevant Topics Include:

-If you are an educator who would like to use My Perestroika in the classroom, or want to have a screening at your institution, you must rent or acquire the DVD from New Day Films.
-The Home DVD is not legally licensed for this use.
+If you are an educator who would like to use My Perestroika in the classroom, or want to have a screening at your institution, please rent or acquire the DVD from New Day Films.
+The Home DVD is not licensed for this use and is intended for individual and family use only.

 Here’s what some professors have said about My Perestroika: